-For the 2016 campaign, the solicitation period is September 1 to December 15, though OPM is allowing a handful of local zones to solicit until the end of December.
+For the 2016 campaign, the solicitation period is September 1 to December 15.

 Conclusion

 As you can see, there are various knowns and unknowns about the new Combined Federal Campaign.
 We welcome questions and concerns as we strive to be a resource and ally for our member charities, other charities interested in the CFC, and other parties concerned about the future of the largest workplace giving campaign in the world.